psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 >
 > I will not venture to emulate Mr. Owen by asserting that *he* has committed blunders; but I would point out: (1) That I read no paper before the British Association— as my letter in the ACADEMY of November 9 shows, I simply spoke in the course of a discussion on cannibalism ; (2) that I have not attempted to prove that the custom of Sin-eating is Celtic, but that there was a custom of the kind in Wales; and (3) that I have not attempted to prove, either in what I said at the British Association or in my letters to the *Times* and the ACADEMY, that the Welsh funeral custom of the *Diodles* "is a mutilated survival of a cannibalistic savage rite formerly practised by the Celts, the central feature of which was eating the corpse."
 My paper in *Folklore*, published more than three and a half years ago, indeed gave an outline of an argument to this effect, which I have since much amplified and strengthened in the book referred to in the last of my three previous letters to the ACADEMY.
 My letters to the *Times* and the ACADEMY were merely directed to answering the arguments of Mr. N. W. Thomas and Canon Silvan Evans, to the effect that Sin-eating had never been practised in Wales; and I submit that Mr. Owen has not seriously attempted to controvert my position.

+*At this point, it is perhaps worth remarking that despite several references to _Mr N. W. Thomas_, no correspondence appears at this point in the correspondence chain in The Academy.*

-He then mentions the unpublished correspondence with Mr Owen in which he assums he must have privately addressed one the charges that Owen publicly made against him:
+Hartland then mentions the unpublished correspondence with Mr Owen in which he assums he must have privately addressed one the charges that Owen publicly made against him:

 > I have forgotten what I admitted in a private letter to Mr. Owen three months ago; but the context of his letter in the ACADEMY of December 7 appears to show that it had reference to the absence of the word "Sin-eater" in Welsh.
 Now, as this was one of the very arguments of Canon Silvan Evans which I was endeavouring to meet, it is manifest that I did not commit the blunder Mr. Owen alleges of withholding that evidence.